KavishkaJaysinghe/bank-transfer-api/README.md

 # Account Transfer API

-This is a RESTful API for transferring money between accounts using Java Spring Boot (Java 17) with an H2 in-memory database.
+This is a RESTful API for transferring money between accounts using Java Spring Boot (Java 17).

 ## Technologies Used
 - Java 17
 - Spring Boot
-- H2 In-Memory Database
 - JUnit for Testing
 - Postman for API Testing